tobiaswaggoner/CtxtRestart/README.md

 ### Called with parameters
 If parameters are passed, it will also first try to kill all running CtxtRun.exe and afterwards start the CtxtRun.exe passing the parameters it received.
+This means it can basically **replace** CtxtRun.exe in links for the users.
 ```
 CtxtRestart -w "%APPDATA%" -z "http://website/myproject"
 ```